Myralllka/Myralllka/README.md

 #### Directions for development
 - Robotics
 - Linux system
-### - 🔭 I’m currently working on
+### - 🔭 In general, I’m currently working on
 - Edge AI (Xilinx boards)
 - ROS for UAV`s
 - University Linux club
-- Third grade at the University.
+- Teacher's assistant at the University
 - Arch linux administration
+###  ✨ And my projects for the nearest future:
+- UAV's Object tracking and detection
+- Drivers for OLED display on Raspberry PI 3
+- One project on Nordic board using Zephyr OS
+- Self-driving car on the STM32 + Jetson/NUC (in process)
+- Linux Club
+- Parallel programming on C++ course work.
 ### - 🤔 I’m looking for help with
 - Tasks on Linux club
 - New Ideas for second semester of the club